ESADev/youtube-to-epub/README.md

 Then:
 - Paste one or more YouTube links into the input box
 - Optionally edit the title/author
+- Use the **Translate to** checkbox to translate the transcript into your desired language
 - Hit **"Process All"**
 - Let the AI cook 🧠🔥